Freescale/Documentation/release-notes/source/test-results.rst

 .. include:: test-should-have.inc

-The following boards has been tested by one (or more) people, and submitted the results for accounting.
+The following boards have been tested by one (or more) people, and submitted the results for accounting.